-ZoomBrowser EX (Win) / ImageBrowser (Mac)
+3 ZoomBrowser EX (Windows) / ImageBrowser (Macintosh)

-This software is recommended for users who mainly shoot JPEG images.
-You can easily view, edit, organize, and print JPEG images.
-You can also play and edit movies (MOV files) and video snapshot albums and extract still photos from movies.
+- You can view, edit and print JPEG images on your computer. - You can organize and sort images by shooting date or theme. - You can play and edit movies (MOV files), video snapshot albums, and extract still photos from movies. - Recommended for novices who are using a digital camera for the first time and amateur users.